AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## What service support is available for SUSE operating systems?

-SUSE Linux Enterprise Server \(SLES\) operating systems that are sold on Alibaba Cloud Marketplace are synchronized with SUSE update sources on a regular basis.
+SUSE Linux Enterprise Server \(SLES\) operating systems that are sold in Alibaba Cloud Marketplace are synchronized with SUSE update sources on a regular basis.
 For instances created from Alibaba Cloud SLES public images, the support for their operating systems is covered by the Alibaba Cloud enterprise-level support service.
 If you have purchased the enterprise-level support service and encounter a problem when you use an SLES operating system, submit a ticket to contact Alibaba Cloud technical support personnel.

 ## If an image was manually created from an ECS instance, can I retrieve the instance data after the instance is released on expiration?

 Yes, you can retrieve instance data in one of the following ways:

 -   Create a new instance from the previously created image.
 For more information, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
--   Use the previously created image to replace the system disk of the current instance.
+-   Use the previously created image to replace the system disk of an existing instance.
 For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

-    **Note:** When you replace a system disk, take note of the following items:
+    **Note:** When you replace the system disk, take note of the following items:

-    -   All data on the current system disk will be lost, and the system disk will be restored to the state of the image.
+    -   All data on the replaced system disk will be lost, and the disk will be released.
-    -   The image must be in the same region as the current instance.
+    -   The replacement image must be in the same region as the existing instance.

-## I have an ECS instance and I want to create another ECS instance from the image of the current ECS instance.
+## I have an ECS instance and I want to create another ECS instance from the image of this existing ECS instance.
 What do I do?

-You can create a custom image from the current ECS instance and then use the custom image to create a new ECS instance.
+You can create a custom image from the existing ECS instance and then use the custom image to create a new ECS instance.
 For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md) and [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).

 ## I have purchased an ECS instance.
 How do I restore my shared image to the newly purchased instance?

-Make sure that you have shared the image to the account of the newly purchased instance.
+Make sure that you have shared the image to the account to which the newly purchased instance belongs.
 Use one of the following methods to restore the image to the instance:

 -   If the shared image and the instance are located in the same region, replace the system disk of the instance and select the shared image for the new system disk.
 For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).
 -   If the shared image and the instance are not located in the same region, copy the image to the region where the instance is located.
-Then, replace the system disk of the instance, and select this image for the new system disk.
+Then, replace the system disk of the instance and select this image for the new system disk.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

 **Note:** The following risks are associated with the replacement of the system disk of an instance: